-Maria Marshall is the Mignon G. Eisenberg Professor of Logotherapy at the Graduate Theological Foundation, Oklahoma City, OK, USA.
+Maria Marshall is the Mignon G. Eisenberg Professor of Logotherapy at the Graduate Theological Foundation, Sarasota, FL, USA.

 She is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario, Canada.

 She began her studies in psychology at the University of Budapest, Hungary.

 She completed her Bachelor’s Degree with first class honours in psychology in Calgary, Alberta.
 She continued her studies at Hardin-Simmons University, Texas, where she completed her Master’s Degree in Counselling and Human Development.
 She earned her PhD degree in Counselling Psychology at the University of Alberta in Edmonton, Canada.